 The Boyle Seminar brings first-year students to the intersection of Celtic and mediaeval cultures.
 The Seminar, inspired by the work of Fr.
 Leonard Boyle, an internationally-renowned scholar of manuscripts and long-time figure on St. Michael’s College campus, invites students to investigate layers of history, analyze mediaeval books, and take language instruction in Latin or Irish.

 Through lectures, seminars, language instruction, workshops, and guest speakers, students will study texts and their stories in their own times and over the centuries.

 The course is taught by University of St. Michael’s College Assistant Professors Máirtín Coilféir and Alison More.
-In Summer 2019, students in the Boyle Seminar will be invited to travel to Ireland with Prof. Coilféir and Prof. More for an out-of-course international learning experience.
+In May 2020, students in the Boyle Seminar will be invited to travel to Ireland with Prof. Coilféir and Prof. More for an out-of-course international learning experience.

 Scholarships will be awarded to successful applicants.

 What is the course?

 SMC165H1, the Boyle Seminar in Scripts and Stories, is a half-course worth 0.5 credits.
 It will be offered in Winter 2020.
 The course consists of lectures, seminar discussions, language instruction, workshops, and distinguished guest speakers.
 You will engage with language and material culture and learn how to investigate historical questions and make claims backed by documentary evidence.
 Through books and textual cultures, you will examine the intellectual, cultural, and spiritual contributions that the Celtic-speaking peoples made to mediaeval Europe.

 The course will draw on rare books and mediaeval manuscripts from the John M. Kelly Library and Pontifical Institute of Mediaeval Studies’ extensive collections.
 Irish and Latin language instruction will include reading, lessons in grammar and syntax, and oral and listening activities.